MicroEJ/docs/VEEPortingGuide/veePortQualification.rst

 performed by running tests at two-levels:

 - In C, by calling Low Level APIs (usually manually).
-- In Java, by calling Foundation Library APIs (usually automatically using :ref:`vee_port_testsuite`).
+- In Java code, by calling Foundation Library APIs (usually automatically using :ref:`vee_port_testsuite`).

 The following figure depicts an example for the FS Pack: